Rohitpandey357/fullStackOpen/part1/CourseInformation/README.md

-completed exercises 1.1 amd 1.2
+completed exercises 1.1 and 1.2